better-internet/radworks-docs/docs/radicle.md

 developers can share and collaborate on Git repositories *without* relying on intermediaries such as hosted servers.

-> For more on Radicle Link, check out the <a href="understanding-radicle/how-it-works.md">Understanding Radicle</a> section.
+> For more on Radicle Link, check out the [Understanding Radicle](understanding-radicle/how-it-works.md) section.

 ## How is Radicle different from GitHub?